mortendahl/mortendahl.github.io/_posts/2017-09-19-private-image-analysis-with-mpc.md

 ## GPUs

-Since deep learning is today mostly done on GPUs for performance reasons, it is natural to consider whether similar speedups can be achieved by applying them in MPC computations.
+Since deep learning is typically done on GPUs today for performance reasons, it is natural to consider whether similar speedups can be achieved by applying them in MPC computations.
 Some [work](https://www.cs.virginia.edu/~shelat/papers/hms13-gpuyao.pdf) exist on this topic for garbled circuits, yet it seems less popular in the secret sharing setting of e.g. SPDZ.
-One problem here might be to ensure enough room in the supported integer types or in the integral part of supported floats.

-A potential remedy to this is to decompose numbers using the [CRT](https://en.wikipedia.org/wiki/Chinese_remainder_theorem) into several components that are computed on in parallel.
+One problem here might be maturity and availability of arbitrary precision arithmetic support on GPUs (but see e.g. [this](http://www.comp.hkbu.edu.hk/~chxw/fgc_2010.pdf) and [that](https://github.com/skystar0227/CUMP)) as needed for computations on field elements larger than e.g. 64 bits.
+One potential remedy is to decompose numbers using the [CRT](https://en.wikipedia.org/wiki/Chinese_remainder_theorem) into several components that are computed on in parallel.
 For this to work we would need to do our computations over a ring instead of a field, since our modulus must now be a composite number as opposed to a prime.

 <!--